KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 	Configuration string: "AUD"
 	Purpose: will provide a server (port 5522) that consumes special audio streams (send by a Raspberry).
 Output is the RX pin.
 	Sub-Topic(s): Sub-Topic(s): none, consumes direct streams
 	This peripheral has no discovery support as of now.

+### SerialBridge
+	Configuration string: "SERSER"
+	Purpose: will provide a server (port 1778) that forwards uart communication.
+Uart interface is set to 115200 8N1.
+	Sub-Topic(s): Sub-Topic(s): none
+	This peripheral has no discovery support as of now.

 ### Frequency counter